trappeur1975/ocsProjet6_Snowtricks_symfony536/README.md

 07/10/2021 : management of the deletion of a user 07/10/2021 : update the deletion of a user with the use of the "deleteImageOnServer" function of the MediaManagerService.php service
-10/10/2021 : frontend image deletion and modification when displaying a trick (picture crud)
+10/10/2021 : frontend image deletion and modification when displaying a trick (picture crud) 10/10/2021 : frontend video deletion and modification when displaying a trick (picture crud)

 ----------------- gestion des email ----------------